 \subsection{Asymptotics and electro-neutrality}

-The electro-neutrality approximation states that for a sufficiently dilute electrolyte all charges of ionic species within the solution roughly cancel each other out, leaving the solution electrically neutral.
+The electro-neutrality approximation states that for a sufficiently dilute electrolyte, all charges of ionic species within the solution roughly cancel each other out, leaving the solution electrically neutral.
 Electro-neutrality for a solution containing $N$ species is defined as

 and is often used as model reduction when modelling ionic flows.
-Where (\ref{eqn::electroNeutrality}) becomes invalid however is in the thin charged double layers, or EDL, mentioned above and often seen in real-world settings.
+Where \cref{eqn::electroNeutrality} becomes invalid however is in the thin charged double layers, or EDL, mentioned above and often seen in real-world settings.

 To get an understanding of where electro-neutrality comes from and how it relates to EDL formation, we perform an asymptotic analysis.
 Without any lack of generality, we limit here to a one-dimensional electrolyte and a binary electrolyte.
-In the numerical framework described above an arbitrary number of ionic species in three-dimensions can be considered.
+In the numerical framework described above an arbitrary number of ionic species in three dimensions can be considered.
 Let $x \in \Xi$ where $\Xi = [0,1]$ is a binary electrolyte solution with ionic concentrations $c_1$ and $c_2$ of opposing valencies.
-For now we omit any boundary conditions, only requiring those chosen result in a boundary layer formation near $x=0$.
-To arrive at (\ref{eqn::electroNeutrality}) we start by considering the asymptotics of the outer (bulk) layer away from $x=0$.
-For simplicity we only consider the leading order terms..
+For now, we omit any boundary conditions, only requiring these to result in a boundary layer formation near $x=0$.
+To arrive at \cref{eqn::electroNeutrality} we start by considering the asymptotics of the outer (bulk) layer away from $x=0$.
+For simplicity, we only consider the leading order terms.

 \paragraph{Outer (bulk) layer:} To arrive at an asymptotic leading order solution in the bulk layer of $\Xi$ we take the following expansions of $\hat{u}$, $\hat{\phi}$, $\hat{p}$, $\hat{c_1}$ and $\hat{c_2}$.
 These denote the fluid velocity, electric potential, pressure and ion concentrations respectively, all dimensionless.
-Expansions are taken in powers of $\epsilon= \mathcal{L}^2$, the squared dimensionless Debye screening length since $\epsilon\ll 1$, or, $\lambda_D \ll L$:
+Expansions are taken in powers of $\epsilon= \mathcal{L}^2$, the squared dimensionless Debye screening length since $\epsilon\ll 1$, or, $\lambda_{\text{D}} \ll L$: